slongwell/slongwell.github.io/_posts/2017-09-27-karabiner-revisited.md

 ---
 layout: post
-title:  "Karabiner is No Longer Karabroken on macOS Sierra.
+title:  "Karabiner(-Elements) is No Longer Karabroken.
 Here's what I normally do."
 date:   2017-09-27 11:00:00
 comments: true
 published: true